yadunandana03/Calculator/README.md

 # Calculator

-#The calculator performs the mathematical operations like addition,subratrstion,multiplivation and division.
+This calculator performs mathematical operations like addition,subtraction,multiplication and division.